KonstantinosGalanis/Connect4/README.md

         2. Medium: The AI ​​module looks three moves deep.
         3. Hard: The AI ​​module looks five moves deep.

-*[1st Player]: A two-option menu appears via menu radio button with the options “AI” and "You".
+●1st Player: A two-option menu appears via menu radio button with the options “AI” and "You".
 The AI ​​option is defaulted at program startup and gives the first movement of each new game to the AI ​​module, while the You option to the application user.
 The choice “AI” or “You” has no effect on the current game and is about starting the next one game that will be played through the “New Game” menu.

-*History: The game canvas "disappears" from the window and a scrollable one appears list (via JList) of previously completed games.
+●History: The game canvas "disappears" from the window and a scrollable one appears list (via JList) of previously completed games.
 For every game he has completed, the following information is displayed: